Overview

 For a clean first deployment:

-- Set up Storage first and verify uploads.
+- Set up Storage and verify uploads.

 If you are doing a greenfield self-host deployment and do not plan to use Resend at all, you can move directly to SES once DNS, identities, and webhooks are confirmed working in your environment.